scottfredericks/Personal-Website/src/blog/personal-website.md

 ---
-title: Creating a Personal Website Using Lume and GitHub Pages
+title: Building a Personal Website Using Lume and GitHub Pages
 ---
-# Creating a Personal Website Using Lume and GitHub Pages
+# Building a Personal Website Using Lume and GitHub Pages

 *See the source repo [here](https://github.com/scottfredericks/Personal-Website).*